-We can facilitate the following types of exchanges
+We facilitate the following types of exchanges

-An exchange transaction when both the relinquished property and the acquisition property are closed on the same (or closely to) the same date.
+An exchange transaction where both the relinquished property and the acquisition property are closed on the same (or closely to) the same date.
 The proceeds of the relinquished property can be directly assigned to the acquisition closing.

 Fractional (Tenants-in-common) Exchange:

 An exchange where the acquisition property is a prepackaged interest in a larger, institutional-grade property as provided by IRS Revenue Procedure (2002- 22).
 This procedure helps overcome the hurdle of identifying a suit- able property within the 45-day window.

 An exchange involving more than one relinquishment property or more than one acquisition property.
 This type of exchange may include improvements.